supameow/Solve-mysteries-through-SQL./case#005/solution.md

 3 names are found:
 Katie Watkins | id: 290 | access_time: 12:56
 Hristo Bogoev | id: 297 | access_time: 09:01
-Elizabeth Gordon | id: 99 | access_time: 08:55 > This one seems to match the email content: an innocent colleague who received the fake alarm and logged her access before 9.
+Elizabeth Gordon | id: 99 | access_time: 08:55

+Elizabeth Gordon seems to match the email content: an innocent colleague who received the fake alarm and logged her access before 9.
-Now there're only 2 left: Katie Watkins & Hristo Bogoev We can try to submit both to see who is the saboteur but since the email said 'Unlock 18 quietly by 9.
-He’ll use his own credentials to access it shortly after L leaves', the crime must be right after 9, which makes Hristo Bogoev more the correct answer!
+Now there're only 2 left: Katie Watkins & Hristo Bogoev
+> We can try to submit both to see who is the saboteur but since the email said 'Unlock 18 quietly by 9.
+He’ll use his own credentials to access it shortly after L leaves', the crime must be right after 9, which makes Hristo Bogoev more of the correct answer!

+Link to the case: https://www.sqlnoir.com/cases/005-The-Silicon-Sabotage Supa thank to the game creator!